Get Your Students Talking! TEFL Discussion Questions for Adults

 Adult students have goals that involve using English

 Why are your adult students taking English classes?
-Perhaps they’re working for an international company or preparing to move to a native English-speaking country.
+They may be working for an international company or preparing to move to a native English-speaking country.
+They may be applying for a job or promotion that will require English language proficiency or preparing for a trip to a native English-speaking country.
 Be it for personal, academic, or professional reasons, most adult learners need to practice speaking in English as much as possible so they can be ready for situations where they’ll have to communicate in English.

 Adult students can easily get tongue-tied or resort to talking in their native language when fears of sounding silly, losing face, and failure to express themselves block them from trying to speak in English.
 However, with the right ESL discussion questions for adults, it’s possible for them to overcome these speaking hindrances and build their self-confidence along the way.